OmarAllam22/torchtune_tutorial/README.md

 > * **What it is:** LoRA is a parameter-efficient fine-tuning method that introduces small, trainable low-rank matrices into the model while keeping the original model weights frozen.
 This allows fine-tuning with significantly fewer parameters.
 > * **Why it’s useful:** It reduces memory and computational requirements, making fine-tuning feasible on modest hardware.
 > * **How it differs from `gradient accumulation` and `reduced precision training`:** `LoRA` modifies the model architecture to reduce trainable parameters, while the other two techniques optimize the training process itself.

+> ### DPO (Direct Preference Optimization)
+> * **`DPO (Direct Preference Optimization)`** is **a method for fine-tuning models to align their outputs with human preferences.**
+> * Traditional fine-tuning methods often rely on **`reinforcement learning from human feedback (RLHF)`**, which involves **training a reward model** and then using it to guide the fine-tuning process.
+However, RLHF can be complex and computationally expensive.
+> * **DPO simplifies** this process by directly optimizing the model to prefer outputs that align with human preferences, **without needing a separate reward model**.
+>> DPO works by comparing pairs of model outputs and optimizing the model to prefer the output that aligns better with human preferences.
+Here’s how it works:
+>> 1. **Data Collection:**
+<br> Collect a dataset of paired comparisons, where humans have ranked two model outputs for the same input (e.g., "Output A is better than Output B").
+>> 2. **Loss Function:**
+<br>DPO uses a preference-based loss function to directly optimize the model.
+The loss function encourages the model to assign higher probabilities to the preferred outputs and lower probabilities to the less preferred ones.
+The loss function is designed to maximize the likelihood of the preferred outputs while minimizing the likelihood of the less preferred ones.
+>> 3. **Training:**
+<br>The model is fine-tuned using the preference data and the DPO loss function.
+This aligns the model's outputs with human preferences without requiring a separate reward model.